esohkevin/OpenScienceKEHackathon/EDirect.md

-Retrieving Papers from NCBI's PubMed Using EDirect
+Retrieving Articles from NCBI's PubMed Using EDirect
 ===

 EDirect is NCBI's commandline Entrez retrieval tool.
 It is used to retrieve data from a variety of NCBI database, including literature mining from PubMed.